PRINT AND DIGITAL EDITING IMMERSION – Online only*

 Instructional hours: 42—lectures (approximately 6 hours [per week] of reading, interactive discussions, Web research, watching guest videos, virtual cafes, sharing edits)

 *This is an online only workshop that will feature flexible lectures and readings each week, guest speakers, interactive elements, and active edits, peer reviews, and feedback.
 While it is self-paced, there are set deadlines for assessment purposes.
-October 2016 is the first iteration and enrolment will be held at 25.

 Early registration is recommended.